AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ./download-data.py --help
 ```

-!!! tip No `--profile` necessary on Lightsail for Research
+!!! tip "No `--profile` necessary on Lightsail for Research"
     Omit `--profile openscpca` from the commands below if you're using Lightsail for Research.

 Assuming you created a profile called `openscpca` when [configuring the AWS CLI](../../technical-setup/environment-setup/configure-aws-cli.md), you can run the download script with all default options to download all processed samples from the most recent release in `SingleCellExperiment` format: